 So, are huskies hypoallergenic?
 No, they are not, and if you suffer from a pet allergy then it’s likely that a husky would cause a reaction for you.

 For pet allergy sufferers, it’s not so much the dog hair that causes a reaction, it’s the microscopic dead skin cells commonly known as dander that’s more of an issue.

 Breeds that have short coats that do not shed are usually a better choice for pet allergy sufferers.
 This is quite the opposite of a Siberian husky!
-The reason for this is because the dander and dead fur stay inside the coat of the short-haired dog until groomed out.
+The reason for this is that the dander and dead fur stay inside the coat of the short-haired dog until groomed out.

-Huskies, on the other hand, shed constantly (depending on where you live) this means that your floors, couch, carpets, clothes and even the air inside your home likely contain fine particles of dander.
+Huskies, on the other hand, shed constantly (depending on where you live) this means that your floors, couch, carpets, clothes, and even the air inside your home likely contain fine particles of dander.
 Making allergic reactions more probable.

 Are Huskies Bad for Allergy Sufferers?

 So far, it would seem like they are!
 But the answer is that it depends, and it’s hard to say whether all huskies will cause reactions for everyone.

 Not only will it differ from husky to husky, but also from person to person.
 Some people are more sensitive than others and will react easier when huskies shed hair.

 If you don’t already have a husky and you or your family member develop reactions in the presence of most dogs, then it’s safe to assume that a husky would not be the best fit for your household.

 Now if you already have a husky and are worried about a possible pet allergy in yourself or a family member, there are a few things to look out for.